joeybaker/styleguide-css/README.md

 }
 ```

-CSS blocks should be seperated by a single line.
+CSS blocks should be separated by a single line.
 This is to allow users to jump between styles in the same way they jump between paragraphs.

 **Right:**
 ```css